A prequel to the 2013 Kyoto Animation series Free!.

 and terminologies about swimming which were very informative and fun to read.
 Other than said scenes there were little to no good things to point out.

-The main cast was horrible, they were boring, bland, generic, unmemorable, depthless and they had little to no development, they were nothing but archetypes.
+The main cast was horrible.
+They were boring, bland, generic, unmemorable, depthless and they had little to no development.
+They were nothing but archetypes.
 Haruka, the dull stoic protagonist.
 Makoto, the bland "Team Mom".
 Rin and Sousuke, the tiresome rivals, the former is a tsundere crybaby and the latter is a downright prick.
-Nagisa, the bothersome hyperactive child.
+And Nagisa, the bothersome hyperactive child.
 The supporting cast was just as bland with the exception of Aki, which was interesting and Kisumi which was easily the best character from this franchise, his playful personality and his cheerful antics were always entertaining but never annoying, definitely the 'best boy' from this novel.

 The boring interactions between the underwhelming cast were a chore to go through and the melodramatic scenes were painful to read.
 To top it all off the dialogues were hideous.
 Every line uttered was so unrealistic that made me ask myself 'did the person who wrote this ever talked/interacted with males in her entire life?'